solana-developers/solana-cookbook/docs/th/references/token.md

 ## What do I need to get started with SPL-Tokens?

-Every time you interact with tokens on Solana, you are actually interacting with the Solana Program Library Token, or SPL-Token standard.
+Every time you interact with tokens บน Solana, you are actually interacting with the Solana Program Library Token, or SPL-Token standard.
 The SPL-Token standard requires a specific library to be used, which you สามารถ find below based on your language.